bean-pod/switchboard/README.md

     * Take note of your root user password.
         * If you were not prompted for a password during installation, go to the bin folder of your MySQL installation and run the command `mysqld --initialize --console`.
 This should initialize the database and print a randomly-generated one-time password to the console.
     * Open MySQL workbench and connect to your database.
     * Create a new schema named `switchboard`.
-If you ever need to reset the contents of your database, delete this schema and re-create it.    * You must create a schema named `switchboard` for use with the application.
+If you ever need to reset the contents of your database, delete this schema and re-create it.

 #### Running
 * `./mvnw install` to install dependencies.